 If your employer is refusing to allow you to take family medical leave, or you lost your job or benefits because you took family leave, we can help you recover just compensation.
 We have a proven track record of achieving successful outcomes in FMLA and NJFLA disputes and will make sure your rights are protected.
 Contact us today so we can start working on your case.

-Castronovo & McKinney, LLC helps clients with their FMLA claims throughout New Jersey including Bergen County, Essex County, Middlesex County, and Morris County as well as the cities Hackensack, Newark, New Brunswick, and Morristown.
+Castronovo & McKinney, LLC helps clients with their Family Medical Leave Act claims throughout New Jersey including Bergen County, Essex County, Middlesex County, and Morris County as well as the cities Hackensack, Newark, New Brunswick, and Morristown.